 A Task Force meeting was held at the Pardee Center in October 2012 and featured a keynote address by international sustainable development governance expert Prof. Joyeeta Gupta of VU University Amsterdam.
-A Task Force Report will be published in 2013.
-Task Force co-conveners are Pardee Faculty Fellows Anne Short (Earth and Environment) and Henrik Selin (International Relations) of Boston University, and James McCarthy of the Clark University Graduate School of Geography.
+Task Force co-conveners are Pardee Center Faculty Fellows Anne Short (Earth and Environment) and Henrik Selin (International Relations) of Boston University and James McCarthy of the Clark University Graduate School of Geography.

-Task Force members who will participate in the October 11 -12 meeting include:
+Task Force members who participated in the October 11 -12 meeting include: